lasselundstenjensen/lasselundstenjensen.github.io/lessons/01-how-we-have-done-things/A-intro.md

 <br />
 <br />

-The latter two we touch upon tomorrow.
+We will touch upon Allure in another session.

 <br />
 <br />